mustachedk/mustache-agillic-ios-sdk/README.md

  * Register devices used by a recipient in your mobile application.
  * Register a recipient token required to send a Push Notification to a device using Apple PN on iOS or Firebase Cloud Messaging for Android.
 When registered, this token will allow sending push notifications to recipients via the Agillic Dashboard.
- * Track recipient events.
+ * Track recipient App Views.
 Tracking can be paused and resumed when requested by the user.
 Tracked events can be used to define [Target Groups](https://support.agillic.com/hc/en-gb/articles/360007001991-All-You-Need-to-Know-About-Target-Groups) in the Agillic Dashboard which can be used to direct targeted marketing and other communication.

 Read more about the Agillic Platform on the [official Agillic website](https://agillic.com).
 And in our [Developer portal](https://developers.agillic.com).